12 FAQs people ask about how to write a press release

 - Can I get someone to write a press release for me?

-- How do I write a headline that gets picked up?
+- How do I write a press release headline that stands out?

 - What does a journalist want to see in the headline of my press release?